This first appeared in The Havok Journal in January 2017.

 Deen: But not high-quality weapons and not as many.
 There’d have been much less training and cash.

 Sayed: I do have to agree that Islam is going through its own Dark Ages.
-A lot of it stems from globalization, because if this happened in 1900s, a lot of what’s going on now wouldn’t have happened.
+A lot of it stems from globalization because if this happened in the 1900s, a lot of what’s going on now wouldn’t have happened.